|

 c) Osteopathy.

-d) Optometry.
+c) Optometry.

-Which of these O's
+4. Which of these

-is not an Eye Care Professional?
+O's is NOT an Eye Care Professional?

 a) Orthodontist.